-HIS\ 233 20th Century Russia (HIS 205) (Course has not been offered in the past two years) 3 S.H.
+HIS 233 20th Century Russia (HIS 205)

 Examines the intellectual, political, and socioeconomic changes in twentieth century Russia.
-Investigates post-revolutionary problems, both political and economic, during the consolidation of power by the Soviet dictatorship.
+Investigates postrevolutionary problems, both political and economic, during the consolidation of power by the Soviet dictatorship.
 Also addresses Glasnost, Perestroika, and the collapse of the Soviet Union.

-HIS\ 253 History of Human Rights
+HIS 253 History of Human Rights